Summary

 calling ability.
 We'll discuss about this in later part.

-contract to solve.
-To call another contract we can use call
+setup contract to solve.
+To call another contract we can use call or

 something different when it comes to delegate call.